 There’s an excellent collection of art and activities available on the Van Gogh Museum website.
 From the Google Street View virtual experience of the museum to homeschooling lessons about art and printable colouring pages for kids, there are resources aplenty to teach you about the life and times of this brilliant artist, while keeping you thoroughly entertained along the way.

 Anne Frank House

-This museum, which is dedicated to all things Amsterdam, has digitised its entire collection, with more than 30,000 high-quality images of their carefully curated chronicle of Dutch history.
-Their online archive covers the art and artefacts owned by both Amsterdam Museum and Museum Willet-Holthuysen.
+This museum, dedicated to all things Amsterdam, has digitised its entire collection, with more than 30,000 high-quality images of its carefully curated chronicle of Dutch history.
+The online archive covers the art and artefacts owned by both Amsterdam Museum and Museum Willet-Holthuysen.
 This gives you an inside look at the many pieces that are not on display, which actually represents more than 90 percent of the collection.

 Google Street View

 Google Street View will let you peek inside the Royal Palace Amsterdam for a glimpse behind the velvet curtain of kingly living.
 Google Street View also invites you to virtually explore many other major sights in Amsterdam via interactive panoramas of the Dutch National Opera & Ballet, Van Gogh Museum, the Rijksmuseum, NEMO Science Museum, the Tropenmuseum and more. artsandculture.google.com

 If Google Street View doesn’t have what you’re looking for, 360Stories can likely fill in the gaps.
 This website has a mix of high-definition 360-degree video and photography capturing around 50 of the city’s attractions, including ARTIS Amsterdam Royal Zoo, Heineken Experience and the National Maritime Museum.
 360stories.com/amsterdam